alx2009/K197Control/K197control_protocol_specification.md

 The K197 is always the initiator.

+Acknowledge Timeout (t_acknowledge): if no acknowledge is received within a t_acknowledge time the event is reported to the highe layer.

 # Gemini Frame Layer

 Description: The framing layer divides the continuous bitstream into frames and sub-frames to facilitate data transmission.
 Frames may contain optional synchronization sequences to aid in frame boundary detection.